Emergence via non-existence of averages: Introduction

-\end{cor} \endgroup
+\end{cor}

-Corollary \ref{cor:1} contributes to the previously-mentioned Berger program for metric emergence \cite[Problem 1.14]{Berger2017}.
-However, we emphasize that Theorem \ref{thm:main} would be substantially stronger than Corollary \ref{cor:1}, because metric emergence quantifies infinitude of averages while pointwise emergence quantifies non-existence of averages as explained in Remark \ref{rmk:0401b}.
+We emphasize that Theorem \ref{thm:main} would be substantially stronger than Corollary \ref{cor:1}, because metric emergence quantifies infinitude of averages while pointwise emergence quantifies non-existence of averages (historic behavior) as explained in Section \ref{ss:mte}.
+Therefore, we would rather say that Theorem \ref{thm:main} is a result about a \emph{quantitative version of Takens' Last Problem} in the spirit of Berger program.

-\begin{remark} Theorem D in \cite{BB} has three advantages in comparing with Corollary \ref{cor:1}: One can find a \emph{residual} subset of any Newhouse open set of $\mathrm{Diff}^r(M)$ with $\mathrm{dim} (M) =2$ \emph{with $1\leq r\leq \infty$} such that any element of the subset enjoys super-polynomial metric emergence.
-Furthermore, one can see that the metric emergence is \emph{stretched exponential (with maximal exponent)}, that is,
+\begin{rmk} Berger and Bochi proved in \cite[Theorem D]{BB} that there exists a residual subset of any Newhouse open set of $\mathrm{Diff}^r(M)$ with $\mathrm{dim} (M) =2$ and $1\leq r\leq \infty$ such that any element of the subset enjoys super-polynomial \emph{metric} emergence (although the result is proven by reducing it to a conservative surface diffeomorphism whose metric emergence is super-polynomial but \emph{pointwise} emergence is everywhere minimal).
+That is, Corollary \ref{cor:1} is an alternative proof of a part of their result, and so, it is natural to ask whether Theorem \ref{thm:main} holds with a residual set instead of the dense set $\mathcal D$. \end{rmk}